Tap Your Toes at Asheville Music Festivals

 Mountain Dance and Folk Festival: This “granddaddy” of mountain music festivals is held in early August.
 From the stage of the Diana Wortham Theatre, performers pay tribute to the region’s rich Scottish, English, Irish, Cherokee and African musical heritage.

 Percussion Festival: The “beat goes on” in June when percussionists and dancers from around the globe gather for this annual event.
 Saturday evening Masters Concerts in the Diana Wortham Theatre feature collaborative compositions from the festival’s faculty.

 Shindig on the Green: “Along about sundown” is the calling card for these free Appalachian song and dance Saturday evening gatherings.
 For more than forty years, locals and visitors have spread their blankets and listened to the music of the Blue Ridge while the sun sets and the stars come out in downtown Asheville.

 Sourwood Festival: Black Mountain's annual Sourwood Festival celebrates the region’s prized Sourwood honey every August.
 With a line-up of local musicians, honey tastings, and a decadent food fest, this family-friendly festival is a favorite of locals and visitors alike.

 Swannanoa Chamber Music Festival: From late June to late July, The Swannanoa Chamber Festival features 15 performances by acclaimed quartets and individual string and wind performers.
-Now in its 45th season, the Festival is considered to be the Carolinas’ premier chamber music festival.
+The Festival is considered to be the Carolinas’ premier chamber music festival.

 Swannanoa Gathering: This month-long Celtic music festival takes place on the campus of Warren Wilson College.
 The festival’s workshops and public performances are joyous celebrations of Scots-Irish music and dance and the many musical forms they have inspired.